FileMaker tips, techniques, and news.

 The other new extended privilege goes hand-in-hand with another great new feature: the FileMaker Data API.
 The extended privilege set is simply called fmrest.
 Just like the fmphp and fmxml we recommend disabling until you need to use.

-FileMaker's continued improvement in the security realm is alway a welcome change.
-I know this developer will be pushing more clients to use FileMaker 16's new security features, including native data encryption, extended privileges, and third party OAuth authentication.
+FileMaker's continued improvement in the security realm is always a welcome change.
+I know this developer will be pushing more clients to use FileMaker 16's new security features, including native data encryption, extended privileges, and third-party OAuth authentication.
+Please contact us if you would like assistance taking advantage of the latest FileMaker security updates.

 Michael is a FileMaker Certified Developer who joins DB Services with nearly a decade of experience as an Information Technology Manager in the printing industry.
 Originally from San Diego, he moved to Iowa during his teens and earned his Bachelor's Degree in Management Information Systems from Iowa State University.